 Clicker training is the easiest way to communicate with your dog.
 Your dog would like you to know that he does not speak English, and contrary to popular thought, there is no 'dog whisperer' that speaks dog.
-Any animal behaviorist will tell you that trying to assume what your dog thinks, or anthropomorphisizing, is one of the worst things you can do to try and help an animal.
+Any animal behaviorist (that is, someone with an Applied Animal Behavior Certification) will tell you that trying to assume what your dog thinks, or anthropomorphisizing, is one of the worst things you can do to try and help an animal.
 However, learning basic dog behavioral signals and using a clicker properly can help you communicate more efficiently and effectively with your dog.

 The clicker serves as an event marker that is followed by a reinforcer (a treat, a toy, a pet, or something else desirable) and tells your dog exactly what behavior you like and want to reinforce (and therefore repeat).
 The clicker is precise and consistent and helps your dog bypass the confusion that human emotion and language usually provides.
 Have you ever sought a friend's opinion while clothes shopping?
 The plethora of "Yays", "Yeas", "Ehs", and "Mehs" can convey a lot of information, and can even hurt feelings!
 The clicker serves as a definitive 'yes' and does not allow for any bias or confusion.
 In other words, it facilitates clarity while learning.

 No!
 Clickers are great tools for learning, but they are meant to be phased out once the learner grasps the behavior.
 While our dogs do not speak English, we want them too!
-Once your dog is reliably performing the desired behavior, we can easily put this behavior on cue.
-What is a cue?
+Once your dog is reliably performing the desired behavior, we can easily associate a signal with this behavior.
+What is a signal?
 Here at The Animal Scientist, we do not use 'commands', the "do it or else" word.
-We use 'cues' that are an opportunity to perform the desired behavior your dog already knows, what fun!
+We use 'signals' that are an opportunity to perform the desired behavior your dog already knows, what fun!

 Bribery implies that we present a treat before the behavior and withhold it until the behavior is performed.
 This is not what clicker training is about!
 There is no visible treat and certainly no forcing at The Animal Scientist.
 However, treats/toys/other reinforcers are used during the learning phase of clicker training and are necessary.
 Our dogs are smart critters, they tend to behave in ways that benefit themselves (who wouldn't?).
 Reward-based methods, like clicker training, find which rewards motivate the learner in order to get results.
 Every being on the planet is motivated by something: fun, hunger, praise.
 Let's find out what motivates your dog and together we can make learning fun!